 After working as a meteorologist, obtaining a degree in Applied Physics and Astronomy, and with fifteen years industry experience as a software engineer, Martin Dodd (@eggmoonstudio) decided to create Egg Moon Studio as an independent mobile app development business and as a way of combining his technical and creative skills.

+Martin is an independent developer based in Liverpool UK specialising in smart & intuitive mobile apps, and entered the mobile software market in 2012 with the release of Scope Nights: Astronomy Weather Reports for iPhone, iPad and iPad touch, recommended as a Hot Product for 2013 by Sky and Telescope Magazine.
 Scope Nights is Martin's first app and was, he says "an obvious first choice given my interests and experience".
 As an amateur astronomer himself he hopes fellow stargazers will find it an indispensable tool for finding clear skies.

-There's no shortage of weather-related apps for the iPhone, but there's only one specifically made for amateur astronomers...
-Our resident weather maven, who uses more than half a dozen apps and websites to prepare predictions, gives Scope Nights two thumbs up for it's consistent accuracy.
+"There's no shortage of weather-related apps for the iPhone, but there's only one specifically made for amateur astronomers...
+Our resident weather maven, who uses more than half a dozen apps and websites to prepare predictions, gives Scope Nights two thumbs up for it's consistent accuracy."
 (Sky & Telescope, Hot Product 2013)

 "Launch those fireworks!
 Blast that klaxon!
 How many of us have laboriously prepared our observing equipment under a clear ceiling, only to have it blotted out by a wall of cloud seconds after we are ready?
 Or, waited forlornly with undue optimism under leaden heavens for signs of a crack in the sky?
-At last, here is the help we need...
+At last, here is the help we need..."
 (Astronomy Now, November 2012)